Raymond Konyn BA(Hons)

 Founder and senior partner in a Chartered Building Surveying practice in the City of York where he worked with Listed and Heritage Buildings and Conservation Areas for 25 years.

-Museum Liaison Officer; Member Representative; Conservation Officer; Patron; Ambassador; Media and Marketing Officer.
+Committee: Secretary; Conservation Officer; Patron; Ambassador; Media and Marketing Officer; Consultant Architect.